MicrosoftDocs/security/security-docs/zero-trust/add-saas-apps.md

 Many organizations rely on SaaS apps to run business workflows.
 The ease of use, cost effectiveness, and scalability makes it a viable solution for organizations to adopt.
 Because of the amount information and access to valuable resources these apps have, proper measures must be in place to secure these business-critical apps.

 Microsoft Entra ID is the Microsoft cloud-based identity and access management service.
 Microsoft Entra ID provides secure authentication and authorization solutions so that customers, partners, and employees can access the applications they need.
-With Microsoft Entra ID, [conditional access](/azure/active-directory/conditional-access/overview), [multi-factor authentication](/azure/active-directory/authentication/concept-mfa-howitworks), [single-sign on](/azure/active-directory/hybrid/how-to-connect-sso), and [automatic user provisioning](/azure/active-directory/app-provisioning/user-provisioning) make identity and access management easy and secure.
+With Microsoft Entra ID, [Conditional Access](/azure/active-directory/conditional-access/overview), [multi-factor authentication](/azure/active-directory/authentication/concept-mfa-howitworks), [single-sign on](/azure/active-directory/hybrid/how-to-connect-sso), and [automatic user provisioning](/azure/active-directory/app-provisioning/user-provisioning) make identity and access management easy and secure.

 Add apps in Microsoft Entra ID so that you can monitor and configure access for applications in the cloud.
 Microsoft Entra ID has an application gallery which is a collection of SaaS apps that have been pre-integrated with Microsoft Entra ID.
 You can also choose to add your own custom apps.
 For more information, see [Five steps for integrating all your apps with Microsoft Entra ID](/azure/active-directory/fundamentals/five-steps-to-full-application-integration-with-azure-ad).